AdobeDocs/alloy-docs/fundamentals/installing-the-sdk.md

 ---
 description: >-
   Learn how to install the SDK.
 ---

 {% hint style="warning" %}
 This documentation is for a library and a service that is in Alpha and should not be used for production use-cases.
 {% endhint %}

 # Installing the SDK

-The first step in implemented the Adobe Experience Platform SDK is to copy and paste the following "base code" as high as possible in the `<head>` tag of your HTML:
+The first step in implementing the Adobe Experience Platform SDK is to copy and paste the following "base code" as high as possible in the `<head>` tag of your HTML:

 ```markup
 <script>